vsivsi/meteor-job-collection/README.md

 * `'call'` -- Emitted for any successful job-collection DDP call
 * `'error'` -- Emitted for any job-collection DDP call that throws an error

-In addition to the above two primary events, there are specific events defined for each individual DDP call (e.g. `jobDone` or `getWork`).
+In addition to the above two primary events, there are specific events defined for each individual DDP call (e.g. `'jobDone'` or `'getWork'`).
 These call specific events are emitted regardless of if the call was successful or if it threw an error.

 All event handlers are called with a message object using this schema: